isomerpages/gb-assist/pages/solutionrepo/solution1931.md

 #### Support Level
 Up to 80% for SMEs <br>
-N.A. for non-SMEs
+Up to 80% for non-SMEs

 #### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+N.A.

 #### Contact Information
-Company Name:FoodZaps Technology Pte Ltd <br>Web URL: http://foodzaps.com/sg <br>Contact Hotline: 91606815 <br>Contact Email: sales@foodzaps.com <br>
+Web URL: www.simpple.com.sg <br>Contact Hotline: 69096936 <br>Contact Email: sales@simpple.com.sg <br>

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.